slatedocs/slate/source/includes/administration/_reports_pricing_v2.md

 `GET /reports/customers?start_date:=end_date=&end_date=:end_date`

-Retrieves a list of usage all usages for the provided reseller organization and all of it's suborgs.
+Retrieves a list of all usage for the provided reseller organization and all of it's suborgs.

 **Query Parameters**